 - Discussing Test Content after Testing—The last portion of the testing rules read to students before they click the box to accept the Testing Rules Acknowledgment states that because the content of all statewide assessments is secure, students may not discuss or reveal details about the test content (including test items, passages, and prompts) after the test.
 This includes any electronic communication, such as texting, emailing, or posting to social media sites.
 Please make sure your student understands this policy before testing and remind them that “discussing” test content includes any electronic communication, such as texting, emailing, posting to social media, or sharing online.
 While students may not share information about secure test content after testing, this policy is not intended to prevent students from discussing their testing experiences with their parents/families.

-- Working Independently—Students are responsible for doing their own work during the test and protecting their answers from being seen by others.
+- Working Independently—Students are responsible for doing their own work during the test and protecting their answers from others.
 If students are caught cheating during testing, their tests will be invalidated.
 In addition, the Florida Department of Education (FDOE) employs Caveon Test Security to analyze student test results to detect unusually similar answers.
 Student tests within a school that is found to have extremely similar answer patterns will be invalidated.